justice-rage/marios_speciality_food_products/README.md

 - rake db:seed
 - rails s
 - Navigate to localhost:3000 in your default browser.

+## User Stories and Account Type Information

+### Preseeded Accounts for Testing
+Must seed the database before preseeded accounts are available for utilization.

+1. User
+- Email: user@test.com
+- Password: Password!123

+1. Admin
+- Email: admin@test.com
+- Password: Password!123

+### User
+1. A user can sign-up / sign-in / sign-out.
+2. A user can view products.
+3. A user can view and add reviews to products.
+4. A user can see a product with the most reviews.
+5. A user can see the three most recently added products.
+6. A user who is not signed in will only be allowed reading privileges.

+### Admin
+1. An admin can sign-up / sign-in / sign-out.
+2. An admin can view products.
+3. An admin can view product reviews.
+4. An admin can add, update, delete products.
+5. An admin can add, update, delete reviews from a products.

 ## Bugs
 - None currently known.